intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/views-tag.md

 </Tab>
 ```

-This tab is supported for all document actions listed in [Case actions with view](#case-actions-with-view).
+This tab is supported for all case actions listed in [Case actions with view](#case-actions-with-view).
 Available attributes are in the table below:

 | Attribute | Description         |